 What Women Never Hear is about the hurt that modern man-think imposes on women and children.
-I describe ways that woman-think can be reshaped to take advantage of sex differences and restore women as the cultural leaders that our Judeo-Christian value system enabled and encouraged in America’s first two centuries.
+I describe ways that woman-think can be reshaped to take advantage of sex differences and restore women as the cultural leaders that our Judeo-Christian value system enabled and encouraged in America’s first three centuries.
 (A new article about that leadership is almost done and should appear in a day or two.)

 No doubt readers’ questions will generate more thoughts, more conditions, more exceptions, more expectations.
 As they develop, I will add them and notify you in a comment to that effect.